What Every artist needs to know about

 other.
 Layers of paint are built up with various degrees of transparency

-gives you the sense that there is something more than the image itself.
+gives me the sense that there is something more than the image itself.
 Monet is

 said to have put each canvas aside, and pulled it out when the particular